 There are many treatments available that claim to help with hair thinning and hair loss.
 However, how exactly do these medical treatments work, and how many DIY remedies have any scientific backing?
 Keep reading to find out.

 - Minoxidil: This is a drug that reportedly helps induce hair growth (8).
 It is recommended to use this drug at the advice of a dermatologist.
-Always patch test before first use.
+It might cause irritation or increase in hair fall initially.
+Hence, always start with a lower amount and then increase the frequency and amount of minoxidil after a few weeks.

 - Iron Supplements: In people with iron deficiency, it is often found that their hair growth gets affected as well.
 Hence, eating iron-rich food or taking iron supplements may help with hair thinning (6).